 This chapter will quickly run through some of the key workflow steps in fitting a linear model.
 We’ll start with a ‘simple linear regression model’ (Section 4.2).
 We’ll use a straight line to represent the relationship between word duration and word frequency.
 We’ll follow this workflow:

-1. Plot data.
+Plot data.

-2. Fit a linear model using lm().
+Fit a linear model using lm().

-3. Check residual plots.
+Check residual plots.

-4. Look at the model summary (summary()).
+Look at the model summary (summary()).

 There is no need to do things in exactly this order all the time.
 But this is a nice pattern.
+Certainly, whatever pattern or workflow you do use, you should spend some time thinking about it.

 We’ll then add additional variables to the model (Section 4.3), and consider how to fit interactions between variables (Section 4.4).

 You will notice, in Section 4.6, that the material covered in this chapter corresponds to eight chapters in Winter (2019).
 We’re moving fast here.
-As you get in to your own projects, with your own data, you will need to explore these topics in more detail.
+As you get in to your own projects, with your own data, you will need to explore each of these topics in more detail.

 4.2 Simple Linear Regression